yegor256/takes/README.md

   new FkRegex(
     "/css/.+",
     new TsWithType(
+      new TsFork(
-      new TsHitRefresh(
+        new FkHitRefresh(
-        "./target/classes/foo", // where to get fresh files "./src/main/resources/foo/scss/**", // what sources to watch
+          "./src/main/resources/foo/scss/**", // what sources to watch
-        "mvn sass:compile", // what to run when sources are modified new TsClasspath()
+          "mvn sass:compile", // what to run when sources are modified new TsFiles("./target/css")
+        )
+        new FkFixed(new TsClasspath())
       ),
       "text/css"
     )